zhenyiizhang/CytoBridge/readme.md

   - [x] **Phase 2: Advanced Modeling & Downstream Analysis**
 - [x] Implementation of the `interaction` component for modeling cell-cell communication.
   - [x] Advanced plotting functions and downstream analysis.

   - [ ] **Phase 3: Spatiotemporal Dynamics**

     - [ ] Support for time serise spatial transcriptomics data.
     - [ ] Advanced plotting functions and downstream analysis.
       Here’s a polished and reorganized version of your installation and usage instructions, with improved clarity and flow:

 ---

 ## Installation

-CytoBridge is currently in developing stage.
-You can install it directly from the repository for testing and contribution:
+CytoBridge is currently under active development.
+You can install it using the methods outlined below:

-### Option 1: Install via pip
+### Recommended Approach: Install via pip

+Install CytoBridge quickly and easily using pip:

 ```bash
 pip install CytoBridge
 ```

-### Option 2: Clone the Repository
+### Developer Approach: Clone the Repository

+This approach is suitable for developers who want to modify the source code or contribute to the project:

-1. Clone the Repository
+1. Clone the repository to your local machine

 ```bash
 git clone https://github.com/zhenyiizhang/CytoBridge.git
 ```

-2. We need to set up a  Conda environment to manage dependencies.Follow these steps:
+2. Set up a Conda environment to manage dependencies
+   Follow the steps below to create an isolated environment for CytoBridge:

-   (1)Create and activate a new Conda environment
+   (1) Create and activate a new Conda environment

    ```bash
    conda create -n CytoBridge python=3.10 ipykernel -y
    conda activate CytoBridge
    ```

-   (2)Navigate to the cloned repository
+   (2) Navigate to the root directory of the cloned repository

    ```bash
    cd path_to_CytoBridge
    ```

-   (3)Install required packages
+   (3) Install all required dependencies

    ```bash
    pip install -r requirements.txt
    ```